invenia/FullNetworkSystems.jl/README.md

     sum(model[:generation][u, t] for u in units) == sum(load(l, t) for l in axiskeys(load, 1))
 )

-# for simplicity, use a fixed price per MW, rather than a variable price offer curve
+# For simplicity, use a fixed price per MW, rather than a variable price offer curve
 offer_curves = get_offer_curve(system)
 prices = map(curve -> only(first.(curve)), offer_curves)
 cost = AffExpr()